State hub

 South Carolina uses a graduated income tax with a top rate of 6.5% (reached at ~$16,000 of taxable income, so most investors are in the top bracket).
 Combined with the federal rate, a 37% investor sees ~43.5% effective on accelerated deductions.

-Accelerated depreciation (reclassified)
+• $156K Accelerated depreciation (reclassified)

-Estimated federal tax savings (37%)
+• $63,650 Estimated federal Year-1 tax savings (37% plus 3.8% NIIT)

 Most investors run a quick estimate before ordering.
 See your South Carolina numbers here.

-What Investors in South Carolina Should Know
+What Investors in South Carolina Should Know 6.5% top state tax rate (graduated)

 Charleston’s older buildings have more separable components than typical new construction—brick foundations, ornamental ironwork, period fixtures, custom millwork.
 This creates reclassification opportunities that newer markets don’t offer.
+Beach STR markets

 Hilton Head and Myrtle Beach produce standard furnished-STR profiles with strong FF&E allocations.
 The combination of beach tourism demand and South Carolina’s moderate-to-high combined tax rate makes cost segregation especially impactful.
+Hear from a real investor

 This Airbnb investor ordered a cost segregation study and used the deductions on their next tax return.